ThingLabsIo/ThingLabsIo.github.io/pages/sending-telemetry-node.md

 In this code you do a number of things:

 1. <code>board.on()</code> - This function triggers the board to invoke the anonymous callback function as soon as the board is on and ready.
 All of the application code for the device is written inside this callback function.
 2. Define the <code>weather</code> object.
-This is a representation of the weather shield connected to the board.
+This is a instance of the wrapper around the temperature and barometer on the weather shield (represented by the Shield object) connected to the board.
 When you instantiate the object, you can specify a frequency to collect the data from the sensors.
 Many sensors are capable of collecting data in fraction of a second intervals.
 You may not want to collect data and send it to your Azure IoT Hub that frequently.
 The <code>freq</code> property defines (in milliseconds) how often to raise an event to report the data from the sensor.
 In this example you are establishing the callback at a frequency of once per second for the <code>weather</code> object.
 4. <code>message</code> is the object that represents the data you are sending to Azure IoT Hub.
 This is a JSON formatted message.

 When <code>client.sendEvent()</code> is invoked, the JSON message is sent to Azure IoT Hub.
 For now, nothing happens with the message once it is received in your IoT Hub because you haven't set up anything that will capture the message and do something with it (we will get to that soon).
 By default, the messages have a one-day retention time.